tshepang/blog/content/many-recent-movies-2009-02-27.md

-I don't remember any movie based in India quite as rich and vivid as *Slumdog Millionaire*, a painful and seemingly pointless exercise which happens to be India's answer to the far superior *City of God*.
+I don't remember any movie based in India quite as rich and vivid as *Slumdog Millionaire*, a painful and seemingly pointless exercise which happens to be India's answer to the similar *City of God*.
-[**update**: a revisit didn't prove very favourable, tempting me to replace 'far' with 'once']

 It was a pleasant surprise to find Darren Aronofsky helming *The Wrestler*, a small but solid, yet-another-fallen-sportsman-story with an